deepdeyiitgn/QuickLink-URL-Shortener/README.md

 ### 👑 User & Admin Features

 *   **[Comprehensive Dashboard](/dashboard)**: Clean, tabbed interfaces for both users and admins.
+*   **Secure Authentication & Password Recovery**:
+    *   **Email Verification**: New user signups are protected by a mandatory email verification step to prevent spam and ensure account authenticity.
+    *   **Robust Password Hashing**: Utilizes pbkdf2 with a strong salt for secure password storage.
-*   **Secure Authentication & Password Recovery**: Includes robust password hashing (pbkdf2) and a complete "Forgot Password" flow that sends a secure, one-time reset link to the user's email.
-Password fields now include a toggle for visibility to improve user experience.
+    *   **"Forgot Password" Flow**: A complete password recovery process that sends a secure, one-time reset link to the user's email.
+*   **Multi-Layered Bot Protection**: A sophisticated, multi-step CAPTCHA system on the verification page to filter out bots, featuring Google reCAPTCHA with a custom math and text puzzle as a fallback.
 *   **User Management**: Admins can view all users, manage their roles (Admin, Moderator), grant premium access, and view session analytics (IP, browser, device).
 *   **Content Moderation**: Admins can approve/disapprove blog posts and delete any user-created content (short links, posts, comments).
 *   **[Developer API](/api-access)**: A secure API for integrating URL shortening into external applications.